Brain-Flooder/Sparkle/README.md

 - Very buggy
 -------------
 ## Set up
-1. Get a bot token and invite it to your server
+1. Get a bot token and invite it to your server.
+A bot token should look like this `ODgyODM3MDU0NDk1NTM1MTQ0.YTBMFA.tHQg10UAgQ7NtzHpFKVnoXMhfHY`
 2. Go to `cogs/level.json` and add your levels to it.
 3. Run `main.py` and your bot should work :)
 4. Make sure to add credit or meet my lawsuit >:)